mohammadsaleh/cakephp-captcha-3/README.md

 Features
 --------------------
 * Multiple Captcha Support.
 	- It simply supports multiple captchas on a page.
 In different forms or in a single form.
 * Model Validation attahced as Behavior
-* Image and/or Simple Math Captchas
+* Image and Simple Math Captcha
 * Configurable Model Name, Field Name, Captcha Height, Width, Number of Characters and Font Face, Size, Angle of rotation
 * Works without GD Truetype font support
 * Random or Fixed Captcha Themes for Image Captchaa
 * Random Font face